[From Slater's Directory,1852]

 CASTLETOWN, BALLASALLA and MALEW PARISH.

 CASTLETOWN is a well-built respectable market town in the parish of Malew, and is the capital of the island, being the seat of the insular government ; it is 12 miles S. from Peel, 16 S. from Kirk Michael, 9½ S.W. from Douglas, 25 S.W. from Ramsey, and 4 E. from Port St. Mary.
 It consists of several good streets, all clean and in good repairs.
 Over the small river which forms the port is a stone bridge for carriages, and below that is a wooden drawbridge for foot passengers.
 The bay, which is in the form of a horse shoe, is spacious, but rocky; there is a buoy on the Lheeahro Rock at the entrance to the bay, which is covered at Spring tides at two hours flood, and large vessels can enter the harbour at low water.
 There is very good anchorage.
 A fine pier, terminated by a lighthouse, has been erected within the last few years ; the streets of the town have been Macadamized, which gives them. a clean appearance; and. other improvements are in progress.
 In the centre of the town stands Castle Rushen,a noble specimen of Gothic architecture which according to tradition, was built by Gnttred in 960; the workmen who were making some alterations in the castle in 1815, however, found a beam bearing the date '947';it is, therefore, conjectured that the castle was erected in that year.
-The walls are from seven to twelve feet thick, from seventy to eighty feet high, and the limestone of which they are composed is as fiesh as though it had been taken from the quarry only a few years since.
-Eleven new cells have recently been added to the gao1, where prisoners convicted of the more serious clases of offences are confined; and a female gaoler also been appointed.
+The walls are from seven to twelve feet thick, from seventy to eighty feet high, and the limestone of which they are composed is as firesh as though it had been taken from the quarry only a few years since.
+Eleven new cells have recently been added to the gaol, where prisoners convicted of the more serious clases of offences are confined; and a female gaoler also been appointed.
 Robert Bruce, King of Scotland, besieged this fortress for six months, in the year 1313; it is now used as the permanent prison of the island, and also for holding the insular courts.
 Those of the chancery and exchequer are held on the first Thursday of every month except January and September, but, if necessary, special courts are called; a court of common law sits in February, May, July and October; a court of general gaol delivery takes place twice a year and oftener should the lieutenant-governor deem it requisite; the deemster's court sits every alternate Monday, the water bailiff's and high bailiff's courts every Saturday, the insular debtors' court in the months of February and August, and a Tynwald court the 5th of July: The House of Keys court sits once a year for the the purpose of hearing appeals from the courts of common law,and the governor can, at any time convene the Keys tor the consideration of legislative matters,

 There is little in the way of manufacturing here; but from the frequent sittings of different courts of law, and the number of pupils educated at the college, the town generally presents an animated appearance.
 Considerable quantities of agricultural produce are brought to the market place, which forms a fine area, almost square, ornamented in the centre with a chaste fluted freestone column, nearly fifty feet. high, in the Grecian style, erected, in 1836, to the memory of the late venerable Lieutenant-Governor C. Smelt.
 There is a branch of the Isle of Man Commercial Banking Company here, of which Mr. Gell is the manager.

 The places of worship are the parish church, one mile and a quarter north of Castletown (the living in the gift of the crown) Saint Thomas's Chapel, forming part of King William's College; and Saint Mary's Chapel on one side of the parade; the latter, which was first erected in 1608) and rebuilt in 1826, is a chaplaincy in the gift of the governor; the present incumbent is the Rev George S, Parsons, the government chaplain, This gentleman has purchased the principal part of the property in College-lane, near the grammar school, a large portion of which he has converted, at a considerable expense, into alms-houses or dwellings for the blind, aged and infirm poor.
-About twenty of these are, by the munificence of the reverend gentleman, provided with comfortable homes and separate apartments, over the entrance to each of which is a suitable text of scripture, Some of them are employed at the spinning-wheel, or other occupations as their age and infirmities allow, by which they earn a small pittance, while the remainder of their wants are supplied by their kind benefactor There are commodious cellars under the same buildings; where coals, potatoes, &c. are gratuitously distributed to the poor during winter, from donations collected by Mr, Parsons from the governor, and gentry, &c, of the town and neighbourhood.
+About twenty of these are, by the munificence of the reverend gentleman, provided with comfortable homes and separate apartments, over the entrance to each of which is a suitable text of scripture, Some of them are employed at the spinning-wheel, or other occupations as their age and infirmities allow, by which they earn a small pittance, while the remainder of their wants are supplied by their kind benefactor There are commodious cellars under the same buildings; where coals, potatoes, &c. are gratuitously distributed to the poor during winter, from donations collected by Mr. Parsons from the governor, and gentry, &c, of the town and neighbourhood.
 In the same street are alms-houses for four widows, left by the late respected and benevolent Robert Quayle, Esq. of West hill.
 The Wesleyan and Primitive Methodists have each a chapel. and there is one for Roman Catholics in College green.

 Half a mile north-east of the town, and about three hundred yards from the shore; stands King William's College, one of the finest public buildings in the Isle, erected in 1840, in the early English style; it is two hundred and ten feet long and one hundred and thirty- five feet broad, including Saint Thomas' chapel, which stretches from the centre at right angles with the college; from the intersection rises a square embattled tower, ninety-seven feet high.
 The buildings cost upwards of £6500 the accumulated funds left for educational and other purposes in the hands of trustees supplied £2,692.
 1s.
 5d,, and the remainder was furnished by voluntary subscriptions.
 One hundred and thirty pupils, chiefly boarders, are educated in the college, and are prepared for the British and Irish universities, and for the professions; and several students are educated on the foundation for the Manx church.
 The college contains four spacious class-rooms, and a library is attached to the institution: The masters are voluntarily and gratuiteously instructing twenty-two boys, the greater number of whom are sons of the Manx clegy.
 On the 14th of January, 1844, the college with the exeception of the vice-principal's house was destroyed by fire, but was restored by the liberal contributions of friends in the Island, and was rendered more commodious than before.
 There is an excellent grammar school, in College-lane; and in the same street is Halsall's school, for the free education of twenty children.
 Saint Mary's national school, Hope street, has been furnished with a good library by the Rev. Mr. Parsons.
 Taubman's school, Douglas street, is for teaching gratuitously, twenty-five boys the usual branches of education, together with navigation.
 The market-house and assermbly rooms were built in 1830, and are situate in the centre of the town.
 The weekly market is held on Saturday.